Outsourcing Business Processes

 Retaining control – The question that needs to be addressed is do you trust your billing software to output the correct data?
 Are you painstakingly checking certain customer invoices for errors or omissions prior to actually sending them out?

-Even if you have specific customers that require you to check prior to sending; most, if not all mailing services will have a medium with which you can isolate those documents, view and approve prior to print or sending electronically.
+Even if you have specific customers that require you to check prior to sending most, if not all mailing services will have a medium with which you can isolate those documents view and approve prior to print or sending electronically.

 Envelope details – this is given as most print companies will suggest that the outer envelopes will be pre-printed with a return address, company logo and postage indicia in the corporate colours.

-Company Directors are insistent in keeping the process in house - Next time the accounts department process the monthly, weekly invoice or statement run ask the Directors to spend time in the department just to see what’s involved in the process, oh, by the way, present them with a time V cost analysis report that you’ve done in advance, costs both visible and invisible should be shown then see what response you get?
+Present them with a time V cost analysis report that you’ve done in advance, costs both visible and invisible should be shown then see what response you get?
 I’d be very surprised if they didn’t exhale sharply and respond with “really it costs that much!”

 What are the benefits of automating the process?

-If your company regularly sends out invoices and statements in a paper format as well as providing electronic billing then you will benefit from having this process automated.
+e-billing...If your company regularly sends out invoices and statements in a paper format as well as providing electronic billing then you will benefit from having this process automated.

 The outsourcing of invoice and statement printing is not as complicated as you think.

-By understanding a company’s billing cycle, how the information (data) is extracted out of the accounts system and how to send the data; are taken care of by the mailing partner.
+By understanding a company’s billing cycle, how the information (data) is extracted out of the accounts system and how to send the data are taken care of by the mailing partner.

-If managed correctly by the printing services company, the cost savings will be evident ; for example by speeding up the print times i.e reducing the time taken to despatch bills or statements; receipt of a datafile on day 1 can result in despatch the same day; which can have a dramatic impact on the DSO (days outstanding).
+For example by speeding up the processing time i.e reducing the time taken to despatch bills or statements, receipt of a datafile on day 1 can result in despatch the same day, which can have a dramatic impact on the DSO (days outstanding).

 There is minimal time spent by the company once the data file has been emailed because the mail service provider does all the work.